sjentsch/lsjDocs/Ch16/Ch16_Bayes_2.rst

 posterior probabilities *P*\ (h\ :sub:`0`\|d) and *P*\ (h\ :sub:`1`\|d).
 Instead, we tend to talk in terms of the **posterior odds** ratio.
 Think of it like betting.
-Suppose, for instance, the posterior probability of the null hypothesis is 25\%, and the posterior probability of the alternative is 75\%.
-The alternative hypothesis is three times as probable as the null, so we say that the *odds* are 3:1 in favour of the alternative.
+Suppose, for instance, the posterior probability of the null hypothesit is 25\%, and the posterior probability of the alternative is 75\%.
+The alternative hypothesit is three times as probable as the null, so we say that the *odds* are 3:1 in favour of the alternative.
 Mathematically, all we have to do to calculate the posterior odds is divide one posterior probability by the other